After years of difficulty, Bombardier has made some bold moves under its five-year restructuring plan, begun in 2015.

 The recently concluded Farnborough International Airshow generated an impressive number of orders and other purchase commitments (options, letters of intent, Memoranda of Understanding, etc.) for the world’s commercial aircraft manufacturers.
 Aircraft orders and commitments totaled more than 1,400, outpacing recent Farnborough shows and even the last two Paris Air Shows (2017 and 2015).
 One would have to go back to the 2013 Paris show to find a bigger sales haul at an international air show.
 Continue reading →

-Although business jet production is unlikely to match the skyrocketing output seen in the mid-2000s any time soon, Forecast International’s Platinum Forecast System®shows that a total of 13,252 business jets will be produced during the 15-year period from 2016 through 2030.
-The value of this production is estimated at a staggering $360 billion in FY16 U.S. dollars.
+Data from Forecast International’s Platinum Forecast System 4.0 indicate that 29,407 large commercial jet transports will be produced in the 15-year period from 2018 through 2032.
+The value of this production is estimated at $4.73 trillion in constant 2018 U.S. dollars.
 Continue reading →

 On June 22, Airbus reported that Greece’s biggest airline, Aegean, had firmed up an order for the purchase of 20 A320neo and 10 A321neo jets.
 The deal follows an earlier MoU signed in March 2018.
 The order was just one of many sizable Boeing and Airbus bookings in June.
 Photo: Airbus SAS